Life Insurance For Bipolar Disorder: The Definitive Guide

 Any bipolar or mood disorder medical diagnosis will be questioned during the general health history questions you must answer.
 This is where you provide as much information as you can to the agent/broker or insurance company interviewer who you are working with regarding any and all diagnosis’, the medications you have been prescribed, when they started and/or other treatments you have had.

-Depending upon the policy applied for the life insurance company may order a APS (Attending Physicians Statement) which is completed by your doctor.
+Depending upon the policy applied for, the life insurance company may order an APS (Attending Physicians Statement) directly from your doctor.
 This is normal and part of the underwriting process unless you apply for a no exam whole life insurance policy.
 The APS is used to confirm the mildness or severity of your mental health diagnosis to the insurer.

-The answer to the applications questions may cause other “reflexive” questions.
+The answer to the application questions may also cause other “reflexive” questions.
 This is to better understand your situation.
-Remember, the more the insurance company understands, the better the likely offer will be.
+Remember, the more the insurance company understands, the more likely a good offer will be.
 If they are not sure, you will be rated up or declined.

 What Else Will The Life Insurance Company Ask With a History of Mental Health Struggles?